-Analysis of business transactions is a mental process which includes the following four steps:
+Analysis of business transactions involves the following four steps:

 - Ascertaining the accounts involved in the transaction

-- Ascertaining the nature of accounts involved in the transaction
+- Ascertaining the nature of the accounts involved in the transaction

-- Determining the effects in terms of increase and decrease
+- Determining the effects (i.e., in terms of increases and decreases in the accounts)

 - Applying the rules of debit and credit